StatCan/egp-crn/docs/change_management.rst

 principles.
 Two basic concepts are needed: identification rules and definition / classification of change.

-:doc:`nvd_identification_rules` defines the identification mechanism used as precisely as possible.
+:doc:`identification_rules` defines the identification mechanism used as precisely as possible.
 In terms of change management, the NVD doesn't attempt to track the evolution of phenomena in the real world (features), but rather of the objects that represent them.
 In other words, the NVD does not monitor real changes in the territory; they identify only the